storyblok/storyblok-svelte/README.md

 ### Compatibility

-This plugin is for Svelte.
-Thus, it supports the [same browsers as Svelte 3](https://github.com/sveltejs/svelte/issues/558).
-In short: all modern browsers and IE10+.
+This plugin was made and tested with Svelte 5.

 ## Troubleshooting